Summer Scholar Alumni

 2020

 Aric D. Fulton, Jr. is a first-generation graduate from Chicago, IL.
-He earned his master’s in Urban Education Policy from Brown University and a bachelor’s degree in Journalism Education & African-American Studies from Ball State University.
+He earned his master’s in urban education policy from Brown University and a bachelor’s degree in journalism education & African-American studies from Ball State University.
 Aric’s mission is to improve the educational and socioeconomic mobility of Black students through policy and practice.
-He currently serves as the Manager of Post-Secondary Support with KIPP DC’s KIPP Forward team where he is primarily responsible for managing a strategic initiative that provides targeted re-engagement and college and career support to various Alumni of KIPP DC impacted by the COVID-19 pandemic.
-Before joining KIPP DC, he lead and implemented various initiatives to improve school culture and community engagement in Providence Public Schools.
+He currently serves as the manager of postsecondary support with KIPP DC’s KIPP Forward team, where he is primarily responsible for managing a strategic initiative that provides targeted re-engagement and college and career support to various alumni of KIPP DC impacted by the COVID-19 pandemic.
+Before joining KIPP DC, he led and implemented various initiatives to improve school culture and community engagement in Providence Public Schools.
 During Aric’s graduate studies, he supported the Central Falls School District in developing their five-year strategic plan to ensure that all students can access highly rated and well-resourced schools.
 These experiences have enabled Aric to see the issues that affect historically marginalized populations from the perspective of students and educational professionals.
-In 2020, Aric founded a scholarship fund to assist Black students at his former high school access higher education and has awarded four scholarships.
-He is a Summer 2020 PNPI Summer Scholar and 2021-22 Newman Civic Fellow.
+In 2020, Aric founded a scholarship fund to help Black students at his former high school access higher education and has awarded four scholarships.
+He is a 2020 PNPI Summer Scholar and 2021–22 Newman Civic Fellow.

-Meghan Clancy is a first-generation college student from Biddeford, Maine currently living in Atlanta, Georgia.
-She earned two Associate’s degrees from Reynolds Community College in Richmond, Virginia as well as both a bachelor’s and a Master’s of Public Policy from the University of Virginia.
-While at Reynolds, Meghan worked both as a lead Pre-K teacher and at the Virginia General Assembly in their Clerk’s Office for two sessions.
-During her three years at UVa, Meghan worked as a Graduate Research Assistant at EdPolicyWorks on their Virginia Policy Partnerships team, as a Graduate Teaching Assistant at the Batten School for Public Policy, and interned at the Miller Center.
+Meghan Clancy is a first-generation college student from Biddeford, Maine, currently living in Atlanta, Georgia.
+She earned two associate degrees from Reynolds Community College in Richmond, Virginia, as well as both a bachelor’s and a Master of Public Policy from the University of Virginia.
+While at Reynolds, Meghan worked both as a lead pre-K teacher and at the Virginia General Assembly in their Clerk’s Office for two sessions.
+During her three years at UVa, Meghan worked as a graduate research assistant at EdPolicyWorks on their Virginia Policy Partnerships team, as a graduate teaching assistant at the Batten School for Public Policy, and as an intern at the Miller Center.
 Having experienced how equitable access to education can alter the trajectory of one’s future, Meghan seeks to promote such opportunities for everyone at the intersection of education and social policy.
-Currently, she is a Presidential Management Fellow at the Administration for Children & Families where she is focusing on applying ACF’s equity in action plan through their programs and services to include input from those served, communicating administrative actions related to Public Service Loan Forgiveness and debt cancellation as a form of benefit to the early childhood workforce, and advancing policies related to increased compensation for the early childhood education workforce on a national scale.
+Currently, she is a presidential management fellow at the Administration for Children & Families where she is focusing on applying ACF’s equity in action plan through their programs and services to include input from those served, communicating administrative actions related to Public Service Loan Forgiveness and debt cancellation as a form of benefit to the early childhood workforce, and advancing policies related to increased compensation for the early childhood education workforce on a national scale.
 These efforts are related to Meghan’s interest in increasing access to quality, affordable education for those developing the nation’s youngest learners every day.

 2019

-Austin Birchell graduated from Georgia State University where he majored in Political Science and received a minor in Psychology.
-He was a student assistant for the office of Public Relations and Marketing Communications at Georgia State, where he served on the editorial staff.
-Austin has worked under Senator Johnny Isakson as an intern in his state office and served as an Ambassador of Student Success at Georgia State, promoting student success initiatives on the university’s behalf.
-He has worked with the Bill and Melinda Gates Foundation, appeared on Hidden Brain NPR, and been featured in the Chronicles of Higher Education.
-Currently, he is PNPI’s Communications Associate.
+Austin Birchell graduated from Georgia State University where he majored in political science and received a minor in psychology.
+He was a student assistant for the Office of Public Relations and Marketing Communications at Georgia State, where he served on the editorial staff.
+Austin has worked under Senator Johnny Isakson as an intern in his state office and served as an ambassador of student success at Georgia State, promoting student success initiatives on the university’s behalf.
+He has worked with the Bill and Melinda Gates Foundation, appeared on Hidden Brain NPR, and been featured in the Chronicle of Higher Education.
+Currently, he is PNPI’s communications associate.

 2018